 Independent study, for credit, may be available to meet special individual needs of students in grades nine (9) through twelve (12) in those subject areas approved by the high school principal.
-Credit shall be granted only for courses as noted in the approved Program Studies Guide.
+Credit shall be granted as noted in the approved Program Studies Guide.